Norwalk dog attack: 2-year-old child, father bitten by family Rottweiler

 NORWALK, Calif.
-(KABC) -- A 2-year-old child has been transported to a nearby hospital after getting bitten by the family's own dog in Norwalk on Saturday.
+(KABC) -- A 2-year-old boy was transported to a nearby hospital after getting bitten in the head by the family's own dog in Norwalk.

 Los Angeles County sheriff's officials said they responded to the area of Zues Avenue and Crewe Street shortly before 1:30 p.m.